-2.4.1.1.(b)(1) The President, the Provost, administrative and academic deans, the Registrar, the Administrator in charge of Libraries, and those other persons in administrative positions who report directly to the President, and those persons in administrative positions who report to the Provost.

-2.4.1.1.(b)(2) Persons in administrative positions who report directly to those members in 2.4.1.1.(b)(1) above, as designated by the Executive Board and approved by the President.
-See "Executive Board's Guidelines to General Faculty Membership," Section 2.9.
+- The President, the Provost, administrative and academic deans, the Registrar, the Administrator in charge of Libraries, and those other persons in administrative positions who report directly to the President, and those persons in administrative positions who report to the Provost. - Persons in administrative positions who report directly to those members in paragraph above, as designated by the Executive Board and approved by the President.
+See Executive Boards Guidelines to General Faculty Membership, Section 13.